zholderman6722/cis237assignment6/README.md

 You are to create a web application using ASP.NET MVC to manage our beverage database.
 The application should have the following pages and navigation:

-A Home page.
+A Home page that is not the default.
-A Contact page.
+A Contact page that is not the default.
-A About page.
+A About page that is not the default.
 A Beverages page that can only be seen when the user is logged in.
 Other CRUD related pages to augment the Beverages page.
 All of the built in user account pages.